Woaf/OpenGL/README.md

 To install it on other operating systems, visit the link above.

 ## Installing SDL (and GLEW, if your QT doesn't have it for some reason)
+SDL know a whole bunch more than GLFW, but its also a bit more complicated to use (in my opinion).
+To demonstrate the difference, I will leave the SDL implementation in the main.cpp source, along with the GLFW implementation, so you can compare it for yourself.
+For begginers, I would recommend using GLFW, and once they get the hang of it, they might want to move on to SDL.

+GLEW is a library that helps you write OpenGL code.
+Remember, OpenGL is not a package nor a library - but its a specification of HOW code should be written and passed on to your GPU.
+GLEW is "the bridge" between your CPU and your GPU.
+(But do NOT quote me on that one! :D )

+To install:
 ```
 sudo apt-get install libsdl2-2.0
 sudo apt-get install libsdl2-dev